Dog Sledding Adventures!

 We hope you enjoy our site!
-We’ve included lots and lots of photos (all clickable), a lot of information about Siberian huskies in general and our dogs in particular, videos, and articles that have been written about us.
+We’ve included lots of photos (all clickable), information about Siberian huskies, videos, and articles that have been written about us.
 We hope we will have the opportunity to share our passion with you!
 Until then, check out the video and articles below, and, as us mushers say, “Happy Trails”!

 Hello!
 I, Kathy Bennet, and my husband, Alex Maclennan, are the human parents of the 42 purebred Siberian huskies that make up Team Braeburn.
 We are the chief mushers and orchestrators of the myriad of factors involved in taking care of our canine family and running a kennel.
 Our daughter Elizabeth opened the door to the captivating world of Siberian Huskies and dog sledding by asking to learn how 10 years ago at age 9.
 We began with 5 dogs for her to train, race, care for and love; we now have 35!
 Siberians are happiest when they can do what they were historically bred to do and so we dog sled!
 We breed on a limited basis to build our team and are working towards certifying a few as emotional therapy dogs.
 People often comment that it must be a lot of work to take good care of so many dogs; it is!
 However, when you are passionate about something, it doesn't feel like work, especially when you receive unconditional love in return.
 We can't imagine a day without our canine family!

 Someone once commented to us that a Siberian Husky is like a potato chip; you can't have just one.
 True enough!
 Harking back to their roots as partially domesticated working dogs in Siberia, Siberian Huskies have a mystical and primitive quality that is intriguing and captivating.
 Sensitive and strong, eager and stubborn, outgoing and reserved, playful and dignified, Siberians have an independent spirit that one can never quite capture.
 As Jon Katz says in his book A Good Dog, these “dogs live in their own sphere, by their own lights”.